Signs Of ADHD In Children, Teens, And Adults

 Inattentiveness

-This group of symptoms involves being easily distracted, not completing tasks, being disorganized, and having difficulty concentrating.
-Usually, teachers more easily observe these symptoms while children are at school due to the mental effort required for classwork.
+This group of symptoms involves being easily distracted, not completing tasks, being disorganized, and having poor concentration.
+They may forget school supplies, not turn in homework assignments, or struggle with an early wake-up time.
+Usually, teachers more easily observe these symptoms than family members as more mental effort is required for classwork while children are in school.

 One of the most noticeable symptoms of ADHD is a child's energy level, which can look like difficulty sitting still, excessive fidgeting, and talking for extended periods.
 This symptom class often also manifests in impulsive behavior, such as blurting out answers before questions have been completed, interrupting conversations, or not waiting their turn when speaking.
 These behaviors can be disruptive to both the child and those around them.